Use a calculator to approximate the value of each expression. Giv... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Use a calculator to approximate the value of each expression.
 Give answers to six decimal places.
 In Exercises 21–28, simplify the expression before using the calculator.
-See Example 1. cot(90°-4.72°)
+See Example 1. cos(90°-3.69°)

 Verified Solution